 Bracken Cave Preserve

-Another cool stop on this route is the route from Dallas to San Antonio is Bracken Cave Preserve, which houses the largest bat colony in the world!
+Another cool stop on this route from Dallas to San Antonio is Bracken Cave Preserve, which houses the largest bat colony in the world!

 Tips for Driving from Dallas to San Antonio